andrewkshim/generator-angular-fullstack/readme.md

 While deployment should be easy enough with the `grunt dist` build, we provide an extremely simplifed deployment process for heroku.

-`yo angular-fullstack:deploy heroku` for generating a deployment ready folder for [heroku.com](http://heroku.com/) from your project files.
+`yo angular-juice:deploy heroku` for generating a deployment ready folder for [heroku.com](http://heroku.com/) from your project files.

 **Create and Deploy an app in 4 steps**

 1. `mkdir foo && cd foo`

-2. `yo angular-fullstack`
+2. `yo angular-juice`

-3. `yo angular-fullstack:deploy heroku`
+3. `yo angular-juice:deploy heroku`

 4. `cd heroku && git push heroku master`